 - Act as official hosting group for annual Misawa City delegations

 - Find homestay families for Apple Blossom Japanese Delegation

 - Introduce Japanese delegates to local businesses through tours and product samples

-- Maintain weekly communications between Misawa and the Wenatchee Valley.
+- Maintain regular communications between Misawa and the Wenatchee Valley

-2014 commemorates the 83rd Anniversary of the First Non-Stop Transpacific Flight.
-The delegation is comprised of local dignitaries, Apple Blossom Festival Royalty, local businessmen and women, teachers and student ambassadors.
-The delegation has traditionally spent 1-2 days touring Tokyo, 5-6 days staying in Misawa with a family, attending the Misawa festival and attending numerous Misawa City functions.
+2024 commemorates the 93rd anniversary of the first non-stop trans-Pacific flight.
+As part of the celebrations, the Wenatchee Valley will send a delegation to Misawa, Japan in August 2024.
+The delegation is comprised of local dignitaries, Apple Blossom Festival Royalty, local business leaders, teachers, and student ambassadors.
+The delegation has traditionally spent 1-2 days touring Tokyo, 5-6 days staying in Misawa with a family, attending a Misawa festival, and participating in numerous Misawa City functions.

 Please see the Application Page for more information on traveling to Misawa as a delegate.
 Applications will be open October 1st.
 To support the Association as an individual, family, or business member, visit the Membership Page.